-DEX FIT NR450 work gloves are suitable for wide range activities like gardening, fishing, ice & snow work, mechanic, electric, construction, hunting, climbing, hiking, patrolling, skiing, cycling, shooting, riding motorbike and light works.
+DEX FIT NR450 work gloves are suitable for a wide range of activities like gardening, fishing, ice & snow work, mechanic, electric, construction, hunting, climbing, hiking, patrolling, skiing, cycling, shooting, riding motorbike and light works.
 These gloves are exceptionally snug fitting and offer excellent grip.
 They will provide strong slip resistance when you are handling slippery and wet objects.

 The DEX FIT NR450 gloves are made of 100% polyester fleece which keeps the hands warm in cold weather.
-They are also lightweight and thin, only 4 ounce and 13 gauge.
+They are also lightweight and thin, only 4 ounces and 13 gauge.
 Along with polyester fleece, Spandex fabric is utilized for flexible snug fitting to all fingers and dexterity.
 DEX FIT employs 3D knitting technology for seamless construction.
 For electrical insulation, water based Nitrile Rubber Coating is used.
 There is no chemical odor and industrial-friendly color to hide dirty stains.

 - Good grip and slip resistant work gloves.